NOTICE OF PETITION FOR CHANGE OF NAME

 IN RE THE NAME CHANGE OF: )

-Zachery Vince Smith, whose mailing address is 1005 S. Main Street, Bluffton, IN 46714 and whose residence address is 1005 S. Main Street, Bluffton, IN 46714, Wells County, Indiana hereby gives notice that he has filed a Petition in the Superior/Circuit court requesting that his name be changed to Zachery Vince Charo.
+RILEY NEIL TUCKER, whose mailing address is: 3602 East 2nd St., Petroleum, IN 46778 in WELLS County, Indiana, hereby gives notice that RILEY NEIL TUCKER has filed a petition in the WELLS Court requesting that his name be changed to Riley Neil Tucker Devereaux.

-Notice if further given that hearing will be held on said Petition on the 2nd day of JANUARY, 2020, at 1:00 p.m. in the Wells Circuit Court.
+Notice is further given that the hearing will be held on said Petition on JANUARY 2, 2020, AT 1:30 P.M.

 hspaxlp